 Let's do another example to solidify our understanding.
 Let's say that the office building you work in is supposed to be kept at 74 degree Fahrenheit but is allowed to vary by 1 degree in either direction.
 You suspect that, as a cost saving measure, the temperature was secretly set higher.
 You set up a formal way to test your hypothesis.

-You start by laying out the null hypothesis:
+Step 1: State the Hypotheses You start by laying out the null hypothesis: